Health Foundation Year for Medicine

 National 5s: 5 x B including sciences; minimum of C in maths and english language

-All home/EU applicants for courses A100 and A104 must take the UK Clinical Aptitude Test (UCAT) in the year of application (i.e. in 2020 for entry in 2021 or deferred entry in 2022).
+All home applicants for courses A100 and A104 must take the University Clinical Aptitude Test (UCAT) in the year of application (i.e. in 2021 for entry in 2022 or deferred entry in 2023).
 Details of the test, along with fully timed practice tests, are available on the UCAT website.
 Please note the test dates and ensure that you can complete the test within the range of dates.
 Allowances will not normally be made for inability to take the test (or poor performance) owing to illness, family circumstances, etc., if it would have been possible for you to take the test on an alternative date.
 Please note that you cannot take the test more than once in a single calendar year.

 Applicants with a total UCAT score lower than 2280 or a situational judgement test (SJT) result in band 4 will not be considered.

 Applications must be made through UCAS by the deadline of 15 October.

 All applicants must complete and submit the Roles and Responsibilities Form by the deadline.

 A104 applicants who meet all of the eligibility criteria will normally be selected for an MMI interview.